nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

   the current date is used.
 An exception occurs if this argument is used but the value is left blank.
 - `/c`: Category of the transaction, defaulting to UNCATEGORIZED if unspecified or invalid.

-Below is a sequence diagram of the user adding an income.
+Below is a simplified sequence diagram of the user adding an income.
 A similar sequence happens when an expense is added.
-Note that the sequence within the `Logic` class has been simplified.

 ![addIncomeCommand](UML/addIncomeCommandSequence.png)